1992–93 Montreal Canadiens season: Playoffs

 In the playoffs, the Canadiens opened up against their Battle of Quebec rivals, the Quebec Nordiques.
 Quebec finished in second place in the division, two points ahead of Montreal.
 Quebec opened the series with two wins on home ice, sending the series back to Montreal.
 The Canadiens responded in the third game with a 2–1 overtime win, to cut the Nordiques series lead to 2–1.
 Montreal followed that up with a solid 3–2 win in game four to even the series as it shifted back to Quebec City.
 Game five was not settled in regulation time, as the Canadiens and Nordiques were tied 4–4, and Montreal stunned the Nordiques home crowd with an overtime goal to win the game 5–4, and they take control of the series with a 3–2 lead, heading back to the Forum for the sixth game.
 Montreal then closed out the series at home, defeating the Nordiques 6–2 and advance to the second round of the playoffs for the tenth straight season.

 Up next was the Buffalo Sabres, who had upset the division-winning Boston Bruins in the opening round.
 Montreal finished 16 points ahead of the Sabres during the regular season.
 The Canadiens, who ended their series with the Nordiques with four straight wins, continued their hot streak, defeating the Sabres by identical 4–3 scores in the opening two games, winning the second game in overtime.
 The series then moved to Buffalo, but Montreal recorded another 4–3 overtime victory, to take a commanding 3–0 series lead.
 The Habs swept Buffalo, with yet another 4–3 overtime win in game four, moving to the Conference final for the first time since 1989.

 The Canadiens next opponent would be the surprising New York Islanders, who had just defeated the heavily favoured Pittsburgh Penguins to earn a spot in the Conference finals.
 The Islanders had 87 points in the regular season, 15 less than Montreal.
 The Canadiens stayed red hot, with a 4–1 victory in the first game, before winning 4–3 in double overtime to take a 2–0 series lead, and extend their winning streak to 10 games.
 Game three on Long Island again headed into overtime, with Montreal winning again, by a score of 2–1, to win their eleventh straight playoff game, tying the NHL record which was set by the Pittsburgh Penguins and Chicago Blackhawks in the 1992 playoffs.
-The Islanders held off the Canadiens in the fourth game to avoid the sweep and end the Canadiens' winning streak; however, Montreal closed out the series in the fifth game, and move to the Stanley Cup Finals for the first time in four years.
+The Islanders held off the Canadiens in the fourth game to avoid the sweep and end the Canadiens' winning streak; however, Montreal closed out the series in the fifth game, and move to the Stanley Cup Final for the first time in four years.